 26 Oct 2020 Another ‘C’ word

-Take a minute to consider how your own behavior changes with the seasons.
-Normal summers encourage us to get active in the saddle, on the hiking trail, and in the water.
+Take a minute to consider how your behavior changes with the seasons.
+Typical summers encourage us to get active in the saddle, on the hiking trail, and in the water.
 Our bodies thrive on physical activity and challenges during the summer, but the better options surface once the mercury dips.
 Reorganizing the pantry becomes more palatable than taking a walk when the temperature dives.

 Weight loss advertisements sprout like spring weeds in January.
 Why?
 Cold weather brings out our desire to eat more.
 Carbohydrates plus sweets minus exercise equals weight gain.
 Drinking the recommended eight glasses of water each day loses its shine when the cold gets in your bones.

 Depending on where you live, winters can be brutal.
 When I was growing up, we gave the horses winters off from training and riding.
 The absence of an indoor arena certainly dictated our choices.
 Sub-zero temperatures posed a risk to our horses, too.
-South Dakota winters prevent a lot of favored activities!
+South Dakota winters prevent a lot of popular activities!
 However, on the farm where I boarded my horse, the herd wandered pastures every day unless the temperature dipped below zero, and on bitter nights, horses were sheltered in the barn.

-Extended time off, forage lacking sufficient moisture content, and near-freezing water is a recipe for horses’ disaster in winter months.
+Extended time off, forage lacking sufficient moisture content, and near-freezing water is a recipe for horses’ disaster in the winter months.
 Horse owner management is key to avoiding the ‘C’ word by: